calamity-inc/warframe-public-export-plus/README.md

 ### ExportRegions

 - Crossfire missions can be detected by the `secondaryFactionIndex` field being present.
 The `/Lotus/Language/Missions/MissionName_Crossfire` label may be used for their mission type.
+- Tyana Pass (`SolNode450`) is a bit special in that it uses the `/Lotus/Language/Missions/DualDefenseCompare` label for the faction.